g-osel/VineBedTransfer/README.md

 Supporting code for pneumatic robotics system for patient bed transfer

 ## Pressure Regulator Control
 Controls QB4 pressure regulator via 0-5V analog signal generated via PWM.
-Users input desired pressure via serial interface
+Users input desired pressure via serial interface.
+Feedback signal of pressure (0-5V) is measured, put through averaging filter, and displayed in serial

 ## TCW Peripheral
 Embedded electronics system in tip-clutching winches.
 Set up as a Bluetooth peripheral device and with a unique name, the system can receive commands via BLE to open and close winch